aya49/202105_sfu_cmpt_127/assignments/02/README.md

 Your assignment will be graded according to this [**marking rubric**](#marking-rubric).

 **REQUIREMENT**: All of your solutions should not be case-sensitive i.e. your program should handle both upper and lower case letters, 'a' and 'A' should be considered the same.
+Hint: google the function `tolower()`; another method is shown to you in lab 02 practice problem 03.

 ## Task 01